Welcome to our growing library of guides.

 Click on the guide and it will open in a new window where you can read it or download it to your computer.

-For detailed information check out the full iOS 10 manual here.
+For detailed information check out the iOS 11 manual go here here.

-And for the iOS 11 manual go here here.
+And if you're looking for the iOS 10 manual you can find it here.

 We strongly recommend using iCloud to do a daily backup of your device.
 This means if you ever lose your device or have something go wrong it you will always have your key data and information saved in the cloud and close to hand.
 To set up iCloud backup follow these instructions: